A journal by Flag and Neb

-Neb’s thoughts momentarily derailed as the sorcerer showed his heart, but honored as she was that he seemingly trusted her this much, she kept on her guard.
-A wrong word now could ruin everything.
+Neb’s thoughts derailed as the sorcerer showed his heart, but honored as she was by his seeming trust, she kept on her guard.
+Flag required a certain amount of conversational skill that she knew she lacked, and a wrong word now could ruin everything.

 “You said she might be here,” she offered gently.

 He nodded while dropping into his thoughts, chewing lightly on his lip as he did so.